 “Recycled paint” is reprocessed or “remanufactured” by steps that usually include the following:

 - Mixing with standard paint.
 Though some recycled paint is 100 percent recycled, most recycled paint is mixed with standard paint.
 The added new paint is usually white, which adds coloring flexibility.
 Most recycled latex paint is at least 50 percent recycled content; however, it is available in a wide range of other percentages as well.

 - Adding pigments.
 Pigments are added as needed to achieve particular shades.

 - Adjusting pH.
 New latex paint has a pH between 7.5 and 9.5.
 Paint tends to lower in pH during storage.
 Adding amines or ammonia can restore the pH.

 A three-year study was conducted by California Polytechnic State University to evaluate recyclable and recycled latex paint.
 The study was done in conjunction with the California Department of Toxic Substances Control (DTSC) and Department of Resources Recycling and Recovery (CalRecycle).

 The study found that "a high quality recycled paint may be obtained by blending with virgin materials and by making adjustments in some of the paint properties-principally the viscosity and pH."

 The Public Contract Code (PCC) section 12203 et seq. requires State agencies (including California State Universities) to ensure that at least 50 percent of the dollars spent on paint be spent on recycled paint with a recycled content consisting of at least 50 percent post-consumer paint.
-The Department of General Services (DGS) previously awarded a statewide contract for purchasing of recycled latex paint by any local government body or corporation empowered to expend public funds and State agencies.
+The Department of General Services (DGS) awarded a statewide contract for purchasing of recycled latex paint by any local government body or corporation empowered to expend public funds and State agencies.
 Visit the state list of contracts (search for classifications codes 31211500 (Paints and primers) and 31211506 (Latex paints) and then look for “Paint, Recycled Latex”) to obtain information on the current recycled paint contracts.